B-UMMI/Chewie-NS/docs/user_interface/schema_evaluation.rst

 Schema Evaluation and Annotation
 ================================

 This page displays details about a single schema.
+It also contains a button |back| to return to the :doc:`schemas` page.

 .. figure:: ../resources/schema_evaluation_overview.png
     :align: center

     Figure 1.1: Schema Evaluation and Annotation page.

+.. |back| image:: ../resources/back_button.png
+    :align: middle

 Parameters table
 ----------------